Essential Info for Portugal

 Internet domain: .pt

 Emergency numbers: In the event of any emergency expats can dial 112, the general European emergency number.
 The standard of emergency services in Portugal are generally good.
-In most tourist areas staff speak good English.
+In most tourist areas the staff speak good English.